ezzywezzy/CS20-S16-lab07/README.md

 In this lab, you'll be working with the unit circle, a concept from trigonometry that will help us in drawing polygons and stars using Turtle Graphics.

 I will assume you are familiar with the unit circle, and might just need a refresher course.
-(If you are truly seeing the unit circle for the first time, you may want to come to your instructors office hours for a crash course.)
+(If you are truly seeing the unit circle for the first time, you may want to come to your instructor's office hours for a crash course.)

 ### Unit Circle Basics